dwhall/lorp/README.md

 The base configuration is a slow data rate to allow the greatest chance at a successful initial link.
 Higher data rates may be negotiated if the link quality is indicative of potential success at the higher rate.

+## Protocols

+No protocols are implemented yet.
+Here is a list of potential protocol support:

+- No protocol (raw data)
+- LCP Control
+- LCP Data
+- UTF-8 text
+- HeyMac
+- APRS
+- MessagePack structured data